Macedonian Ruins

 Because you have kept the word of My perseverance, I also will keep you from the hour of testing, that hour which is about to come upon the whole world, to test those who dwell on the earth."
 Revelation 3:10.

-In other words, this assembly (ekklesia) did not require testing or proving—in neither the first half nor the second half of the 7 year period.
+In other words, this assembly (ekklesia) did not require testing or proving—in neither the first nor the second half of the seven-year period.
 Their commitment was known to be genuine.

 In the Gospels, Jesus gave no reference to a rapture event as described by Paul to the ekklesia in Thessalonica.
 It would seem to be strictly a Gentile Christian event.
 His words in the Gospels are specifically given only to the lost sheep of Israel.